Moulsecoomb: Today

 The Moulsecoomb campus of the University of Brighton is one of the university's three main sites.
-The 10-storey Cockcroft Building dominates most views in the area.
+The 10-storey Cockcroft building dominates most views in the area.
 As well as teaching facilities, the majority of the university's administration departments are located here, along with some student halls of residence.
 Moulsecoomb Place, the oldest non-religious building in Brighton, is currently used by the accommodation and counselling services of the university.
 Before the university was founded in 1992, the various buildings were part of Brighton Polytechnic and before 1970 the Cockcroft Building was the main building of Brighton College of Technology.

 Moulsecoomb is also the location of the Home Farm Business Park, where the United Kingdom subsidiary of United States arms manufacturer EDO Corporation is based.
 This factory has been the site of regular anti-war demonstrations since 2004.

 Moulsecoomb Wild Park is a large downland valley which has been preserved in its undeveloped state.
-It lies immediately to the west of the railway line and the Lewes Road, and merges into the Hollingbury Camp hill fort to the west and the edge of Coldean to the north.
+It lies immediately to the west of the railway line and the Lewes Road, and merges into the Hollingbury Camp hillfort to the west and the edge of Coldean to the north.
 There are areas of chalk grassland and woodland and a nature trail.

-The "Moulsecoomb Family Fun Day" has been held in the park on the third Saturday in May every year since 1978.
+The Moulsecoomb Family Fun Day has been held in the park on the third Saturday in May every year since 1978.

-Moulsecoomb Primary School have built a chalk house, the first one built in Britain for 5,000 years to complement their Saxon, Mesolithic and Iron Age Roundhouse.
+Moulsecoomb Primary School has built a chalk house, the first one built in Britain for 5,000 years, to complement its Saxon, Mesolithic and Iron Age Roundhouse.

-The Bevendean Pub (The Bevy) in Moulsecoomb opened in December 2014 and became the first co-op pub on a housing estate in the UK.
+The Bevendean pub (The Bevy) in Moulsecoomb opened in December 2014 and became the first co-op pub on a housing estate in the UK.

 Moulsecoomb is home to St Andrew's Church, opened in 1934 to be the Church of England presence on the estate.

 Transport

 Moulsecoomb railway station is on the East Coastway Line.
 Direct destinations include central Brighton and another major campus of Brighton University at Falmer.
 The main access road runs uphill from the Lewes Road alongside the Cockcroft Building.

-East Moulsecoomb is the eastern terminus for Brighton & Hove Bus Company route 49, which runs from Portslade station via the city centre.
-This is one of the five METRO-branded routes.
+East Moulsecoomb is the eastern terminus for Brighton & Hove Buses route 49, which runs from Portslade station via the city centre.
+This is one of the five Metro-branded routes.
 At peak times buses run every 10 minutes.
 The terminus of the route is the junction of Moulsecoomb Way and Bolney Road (the photograph in the first paragraph was taken from a bus at this stop).
-Many other bus routes serve various stops on the Lewes Road – notably route 25, another METRO route, which runs to the Falmer campus of the University of Brighton.
+Many other bus routes serve various stops on the Lewes Road – notably route 25, another Metro route, which runs to the Falmer campus of the University of Brighton.